Convergence rates for estimating multivariate scale mixtures of uniform densities

 \end{theorem} Clearly when $m$ is of constant order, the rate given by Theorem \ref{adaptation} is much faster than the minimax lower bound $n^{-2/3} (\log n)^{(d-1)/3}$.
 Observe that no lower bound assumption on values $p_1, \dots, p_m$ of $p_0$ on the $m$ rectangles is needed for Theorem \ref{adaptation}.

-We would like to emphasize that Theorem \ref{conjlowbou} and Theorem \ref{adaptation} apply to the estimator $\smumle$ which is the MLE over the entire class $\smud$.
-In other words, even though we make some assumptions on $p_0$ (such as compact support and boundedness in Theorem \ref{conjlowbou}, and rectangular piecewise constant in Theorem \ref{adaptation}), the estimator analyzed is still the MLE is over all the densities in $\smud$.
+We would like to emphasize that all our Hellinger rate results apply to the estimator $\smumle$ which is the MLE over the entire class $\smud$.
+In other words, even though we make some assumptions on $p_0$ (such as compact support and boundedness in Corollary \ref{conjlowbou}, and rectangular piecewise constant in Theorem \ref{adaptation}), the estimator analyzed is still the MLE over all the densities in $\smud$.
 This makes the proofs of these results nontrivial.
-We follow the strategy outlined near the end of Section \ref{sec:general} which require bounding expected suprema of an empirical process over sets of the form $\{p \in \smud: h(p_0, p) \leq t\}$.
-The boundedness assumptions on $p_0$ imply that the densities in this set are also bounded in parts of the domain that are away from the boundary.
-This allows the use of bracketing entropy bounds in these parts of the domain together with the simpler bound \eqref{trivialb} near the boundary.